Skip To Main Content

 Referral

-Teacher Referral - Teachers participate in professional development to better understand the difference between gifted and high ability learners.
-The KOI (Kingore Observation Inventory) is used to identify students who show gifted characteristics as well as demonstrate a need for academic challenge beyond the classroom.
+School-based Universal Screener Referral - Teachers participate in professional development to better understand the characteristics of gifted learners.
+The KOI (Kingore Observation Inventory) is used to identify students who show these characteristics as well as demonstrate a need for academic challenge beyond the classroom.

 Gifted education staff are available if parents have questions about whether or not to refer and can provide resources to help parents understand a gifted vs. high ability child.